Ishaaq92/minishell/bugs.md

 3. "echo -n -n -n bonjour": should only print "bonjour"
 4. if one of the arguments in echo is blank, do not print anything

+## Stupid edge cases:
+1. "..": should have exit code 127, but instead gives exit code 126.